wawannbe/StickOS/README.md

 **v0.0.6**
 - The `Window` class has been implemented
-- Several bug fixes and changes
+- Some bug fixes and changes

 **v0.0.5**
 - README has been updated in order to be more explicit about polymorphism and the classes used.